domlana009/azert/README.md

 *   Forms: Input and display for daily reports, activity reports, R0 reports, and truck tracking.
 *   Dynamic Data Tables: Interactive tables for activity and truck tracking.
 *   Authentication: User login/logout using Firebase Auth.
-*   Admin Panel: Basic admin panel (accessible via `/admin`) allowing admins to create new users.
+*   Admin Panel: Basic admin panel (accessible via `/admin`) allowing admins to create new users and manage permissions.

 ## Technologies Used